Kyle Farmer Player Props: Twins vs. Braves

-The Minnesota Twins, including Kyle Farmer (.154 batting average in his past 10 games), take on starter Bryce Elder and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.
+Kyle Farmer -- with an on-base percentage of .241 in his past 10 games, 70 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the Atlanta Braves, with Kolby Allard on the mound, on June 28 at 12:20 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Braves.
+In his most recent game he had a hitless performance (0-for-3) against the Braves.

 Kyle Farmer Game Info & Props vs. the Braves